+- Ensure that hbck1 reports no INCONSISTENCIES.
+Fixing hbase1-type inconsistencies post-upgrade is an involved process.
+Fix all hbck1 complaints before proceeding.

 - Clean shutdown of existing 1.x cluster

-- · Update coprocessors
+- Update coprocessors

 - Upgrade Master roles first

 - Upgrade RegionServers

 - (Eventually) Upgrade Clients

-13.3.
+13.5.
 Upgrading from pre-1.4 to 1.4+

-13.3.1.
+13.5.1.
 Region Server memory consumption changes.

 Users upgrading from versions prior to HBase 1.4 should be aware that the estimates of heap usage by the memstore objects (KeyValue, object and array header sizes, etc) have been made more accurate for heap sizes up to 32G (using CompressedOops), resulting in them dropping by 10-50% in practice.
 This also results in less number of flushes and compactions due to "fatter" flushes.
 YMMV.
-As a result, the actual heap usage of the memstore before being flushed may increase by up to 100%.
+As a result, the actual heap usage of the memstore before being flushed may increase by up to

+100%.
 If configured memory limits for the region server had been tuned based on observed usage, this change could result in worse GC behavior or even OutOfMemory errors.
 Set the environment property (not hbase-site.xml) "hbase.memorylayout.use.unsafe" to false to disable.

-13.3.2.
+13.5.2.
 Replication peer's TableCFs config